-Apple’s News app made its way to Mac with the release of macOS Mojave.
+Apple’s News app made its way to Mac with the release of MacOS Mojave.
 With top headlines, special coverage, Siri suggestions, and channels you can follow, the News app is a go-to source of news for many.

 Although some have been enjoying the app on Mac for a few years now, others are completely new to it.
-Whether you’re already an avid user wondering how to do something specific or a new user who wants to become familiar with it all, here’s everything you need to know for using Apple News on Mac.
+Whether you’re already an avid user wondering how to do something specific or a new user who wants to become familiar with it all, here’s everything you need to know for using Apple News on your Mac.

 The News app on Mac has a familiar appearance.
-You have a toolbar at the top and sidebar on the left.
+You have a toolbar at the top and a sidebar on the left.
 By opening the sidebar, you can search and navigate to see the stories that mean the most to you.

 You’ll then see a handy Search box at the top followed by Apple News items including Today, News+, Shared with You, Saved Stories, and History.

 If you’ve never used the News app on Mac or your other Apple devices, you can follow specific channels of interest.
 This lets you view their content with a simple click.
-You can follow a channel a few different ways.

-Method one: When you’re reading a story, you’ll see the originating source such as ESPN, The Wall Street Journal, Reuters, and more.
-If you want to add that source to your channel list, click the Share button in the toolbar.
+Step 1: When you’re reading a story, you’ll see the originating source such as ESPN, The Wall Street Journal, Reuters, and more.
+To add that source to your channel list, select the Share button in the toolbar.

 In the toolbar at the top, you’ll see a drop-down box if the channel has multiple sections to view.

-Alternatively, select the channel in the sidebar, click the Share button in the toolbar, and pick Unfollow Channel.
+Alternatively, select the channel in the sidebar, select the Share button in the toolbar, and pick Unfollow channel.

 Another good feature of the News app on Mac is the ability to save stories.
 This is handy if you want to hold onto a story to read later or save a story as a reference.

-- To unsave a story with the story in view, either deselect the Save Story icon or click the Share button and choose Unsave Story.
+- With the story in view, either deselect the Save story icon or select the Share button and choose Unsave story.

-- To unsave a story from the Saved Stories section, click the three dots on the bottom right of it and choose Unsave Story.
+- From the Saved stories section, select the Three dots on the bottom right of it and choose Unsave story.

 Along with saving stories in the News app, you can share one using your Mac’s Share Menu, copy a link to the story, and get suggestions for similar stories.

 With the story open, click the Share button in the toolbar for these actions and more.
-You can also click the three dots for a story on the main page for a few of these same actions.
+You can also click the Three dots for a story on the main page for a few of these same actions.

-Click News > Preferences from the menu bar.
-Then check the boxes for these items per your preference.
+Step 2: Then check the boxes for these items per your preference: